 Now that you’ve made it past the taxi jumpers, buy the combo ticket that will get you entrance inside the gate (where you can see the Pyramids and Sphinx), entrance inside the Great Pyramid, and entrance to the solar boat museum.

 In April 2019 this ticket was 500 Egyptian Pounds (around $30 USD)

-Just to give you an idea how big the pyramids are — do you see me down at the bottom??
+Just to give you an idea how big the Pyramids of Giza are — do you see me down at the bottom??